bluecatlabs/gateway-workflows/Community/cisco_dna/README.md

 ![alt text](logo.png "logo")

 # BlueCat Cisco DNA IPAM Driver
-The BlueCat Cisco DNA IPAM Driver consists of community BlueCat Gateway Workflow which integrates with Cisco DNA Center BlueCat Integration provides the ability to see network IP address scopes and determine the scopes that the enterprise owns directly within the DNA Center or the BlueCat Address Manager interface.
+The BlueCat Cisco DNA IPAM Driver consists of community BlueCat Gateway Workflow which integrates with Cisco DNA Center.
+The BlueCat Integration provides the ability to see network IP address scopes and provision the scopes that the enterprise owns directly within the DNA Center or the BlueCat Address Manager interface.

 Early Cisco DNA Centre releases provided a BlueCat integration capability using a fixed code path developed by Cisco directly.
 However, the current integration model is very tightly coupled with DNAC release cycle and Cisco have developed a newer standardised newer IPAM model which all this integration provides support for going forwards.